Flool/slotmachine/README.md

 # Virtual Slot Machine
+Virtual Slot Machine allows you to bet varying amounts of money for the chance to win big!
+Make a bet with the buttons at the bottom, then press "Spin Now!" to spin the slots.
+If all of the slots match, you'll be rewarded with money based on the quality of the symbols and the amount you bet.

 ![TitleScreenshot](https://i.imgur.com/Lzkt9Fu.png)
-Virtual Slot Machine allows you to bet varying amounts of in-game money on the excitement of the slots!

 ## Technologies Used